Fire Safety Investigations

 Our expert regulatory lawyers have experience in advising clients on investigations by the Fire Authorities and defending criminal allegations in court.

-In higher risk cases, a Fire Authority can issue an Alterations Notice, which compels notification to the Fire Authority for any changes that are planned to the premises that would increase the risk.
-A breach of the Regulatory Reform (Fire Safety) Order is a criminal offence, which can lead to a fine and for the most serious of cases imprisonment.
+In higher risk cases, a Fire Authority can issue an Alterations Notice (compels notification of any changes that are planned to the premises that would affect the risk).

-We can advise and represent you if you have been served with a formal notice or are subject to any other form of enforcement action.
+We can advise and represent you if you have had an inspection, been served with any formal notice, are subject to an investigation, or are being prosecuted in court.

 Get in touch